oliviawestmacottssw/SSW.Rules.Content/rules/do-you-group-related-fields-by-using-fieldset/rule.md

 ---

-**FieldSet** element allows you to group thematically related controls                     and labels.
+**​FieldSet** element allows you to group thematically related controls                     and labels.
 Grouping controls makes forms more accessible and easier for users to                     understand the purpose of filling the forms.

 See the example below using "Your Details"                     and "Event Details".